Massachusetts Intensive Outpatient Programs (IOP) For Alcohol And Drug Treatment

 While highly structured, intensive outpatient programs are flexible in format, which appeals to some addicted individuals who cannot commit to an inpatient rehab program.

 Intensive outpatient programs may last anywhere from eight weeks to 16 weeks, with therapy, group counseling, and case management taking place from three to five hours per day, two to four days per week.
-IOP programs help individuals stay committed to recovery by fostering relapse prevention.
+IOP programs help you stay committed to recovery by fostering relapse prevention.

-Rehab centers may offer intensive outpatient care programs as part of a continuum of care for substance abuse, mental health treatment, and dual diagnosis treatment.
+Intensive outpatient care programs are offered as part of a continuum of care for substance abuse, mental health treatment, and dual diagnosis treatment.
 IOPs may also be found at hospitals, counseling centers, and non-profit organizations.

-Who Will Benefit From Intensive Outpatient Treatment?
+Who Benefits From Intensive Outpatient Treatment?

 Intensive outpatient treatment may not fit the needs of every person who needs addiction treatment.
 For those with severe addictions, residential rehab programs may be the best option to help avoid relapse.

-Prior to substance abuse treatment, a full clinical assessment may be necessary to help determine the best level of care for your or a loved one.
+Prior to substance abuse treatment, a full clinical assessment may be necessary to help determine the best level of care for you or a loved one.
 After the drug and alcohol evaluation, you’ll be placed in the drug rehab program that’s right for you.

 Patients who may benefit most from intensive outpatient treatment for drug and alcohol abuse include: